-The state of Idaho isn't exactly at the top of the sightseeing list of most visitors to the United States.
-But if you ever find yourself in this general area of the world, you’ll discover that Idaho makes an ideal destination for when you're planning a trip with the whole family in tow.
-It's full of postcard-worthy sights, friendly folks happy to point you to the right direction, and best of all, an introduction to a whole new experience of rugged America.
+We’d like to give you 8 reasons to explore the off-the-beaten track state of Idaho.
+Idaho isn’t exactly at the top of the sightseeing list of most visitors to the United States.
+But if you ever find yourself in this general area of the world, you’ll discover that Idaho makes an ideal destination for when you’re planning a trip with the whole family in tow.
+It’s full of postcard-worthy sights, friendly folks happy to point you to the right direction, and best of all, an introduction to a whole new experience of rugged America.

-Travelife Magazine gives you eight reasons to explore this off-the-beaten track state.
+Travelife Magazine gives you 8 reasons to explore this off-the-beaten track state.

 Shoshone Falls Park in south central Idaho is nearly 65 meters high — 11 meters higher than Niagara Falls.
 The falls, rock formations, and Snake River Canyon are beautiful year-round, but the falls are most spectacular in the early spring before the river is diverted for irrigation.
 From the end of March to September, the park offers prime waterfall views from platforms and the canyon rim.
 Try a zip line tour or relax with a golf game in the canyon, then take in a meal and a view in one of the restaurants on the rim.